Records with Sonobeat in 1970 & 1971

 Twisted Flower* (Bill Miller) • 2:59

-* indicates tracks selected for release on an album tentatively entitled Cold Sun; although various takes of the same song have different running times, the running times indicated are of the final mixes
+* indicates tracks selected for an unreleased album tentatively entitled Cold Sun; although various takes of the same song have different running times, the running times indicated above are of the final mixes